Faculty & Staff Contacts

 Office: BT 555

-Singmay Chou, Lecturer
+Singmay Chou, Adjunct professor

 Singmay Chou has lived and worked in the Asia region since 1996.
 She spends part of the year in the San Jose area and teaches Strategic Management at San Jose State University.
 She is the Director of Kapok Tree Limited, a consulting firm in change management, strategic planning and organizational effectiveness.
 Singmay also teaches at The Asia-Pacific Institute of Business, The Chinese University of Hong Kong.
 Her prior business experience includes positions as Vice President of Marketing and Product for Luxottica Retail Greater China, General Manager of Marketing for Dragonair, and consultant with Towers Perrin.
 She earned a BS in Economics from the Wharton School, BA in East Asian Studies from University of Pennsylvania, and an MBA from Harvard Business School.